This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Orchiectomy, also called orchidectomy, is surgery to remove one or both of your testicles.
-Your testicles are egg-shaped organs that lie inside your scrotum.
-They are supported by your spermatic cord.

 HOW TO PREPARE: